 The Sony A90J OLED and the Sony X95J use different panel types, each with strengths and weaknesses.
 The A90J uses an OLED panel, which delivers true inky blacks with perfect black uniformity, whereas the X95J uses an LED backlight.
 The X95J is a lot brighter, but the A90J has better dark room performance, better uniformity, and better viewing angles.
 The A90J also has a nearly instantaneous response time, so it's a better choice for gamers.

 The Hisense U8G is a bit better than the Sony X95J.
 The Hisense has better contrast and much better black uniformity.
-The Hisense is also much better for gaming, as it already supports variable refresh rate technology, although this has also been promised for the Sony.
-On the other hand, the Sony has higher peak brightness, a better local dimming feature, and better viewing angles.
+The Hisense is also much better for gaming, as it has lower input lag.
+On the other hand, the Sony has higher peak brightness, a better local dimming feature, and a better viewing angle.

 The Sony X95J is slightly better than the Sony X900H.
 The X95J has better reflection handling, a significantly improved local dimming feature, and better viewing angles.
 The X900H we tested has better uniformity, but this can vary between units.
 The X95J is also significantly brighter, especially in HDR, and delivers a more impactful HDR experience.